 Section 4.
 The Recording Secretary shall keep all the minutes of the Executive Board and general membership meetings and shall be the custodian of all official documents.

 Section 5.
 The Correspondence Secretary shall be responsible for all correspondence to entities outside the Club as directed by the President, Executive Board or Standing Committee Chairpersons.

 Section 6.
 The Treasurer shall receive and disperse the funds of the Club and prepare all required financial documents and reports and shall pay expenditures that are authorized by the membership or the Executive Board.

-Section 3.
-A Club Officer may be proposed for removal for the following reasons:
+Section 2.
+A Club Officer will be automatically removed for the following reasons:

-A.) Absence from three membership or Executive Board meetings in a row without a valid reason.
+Unexcused absence from three Executive Board meetings in a row.